swallowcamel/nancywiki/Hosting-nancy-with-owin.md

 [Katana](http://katanaproject.codeplex.com/documentation) is OWIN implementations for Microsoft servers and frameworks.

 ## Katana - ASP.NET Host
-*Note: Assumes your project is an ASP.NET project with Nancy referenced and without any Nancy.Hosting.xxxxx.dll referenced.*
+*Note: Assumes your project is an ASP.NET project with Nancy.dll referenced and without any Nancy.Hosting.xxxxx.dll referenced.*

 * **Install package using Nuget**
 ```